CFB Borden: Federal heritage

 The Building O-102 at CFB Borden was recognized as a federal heritage building in 1995.
-Constructed in 1948 to plans prepared in 1945, Building O-102 is associated with the massive construction and modernization program undertaken by the Department of National Defence at the end of WWII.
+Constructed in 1948 to plans prepared in 1945, Building O-102 is associated with the massive construction and modernization program undertaken by the Department of National Defence at the end of the Second World War.

 Architecture

-CFB Borden has several Federal Heritage buildings on the Register of the Government of Canada Heritage Buildings:
+CFB Borden has several federal heritage buildings on the Register of the Government of Canada Heritage Buildings: